 Curved Wall to Ceiling Transitions

-Cove ceiling construction has gotten complicated with all the radius options, framing techniques, and finishing methods flying around.
-As someone who has built curved transitions in every space, I learned everything there is to know about achieving smooth curves.
+Cove ceiling construction has turned into a moving target with all the radius options, framing techniques, and finishing methods flying around.
+As someone who has built curved transitions in every space, I dug into the practical details of achieving smooth curves.
 Today, I will share it all with you.

 What Cove Transitions Do

-Probably should have led with this section, honestly—curved transitions soften the junction between wall and ceiling, creating elegant architectural detail.
+Probably should have led in this part, truthfully—curved transitions soften the junction between wall and ceiling, creating elegant architectural detail.

 Framing Methods